doggodoge/bb-timer/README.md

 - Somewhat pleasant presentation and decent UX.
 - Integration with events, so you can run an action when the timer expires

+> Note: this still does have a few wrinkles to work out, though they're more cosmetic
+> than functional.

 ## Description

 This is a single input component that lets you input a duration for a timer, set